chriswongwk/SQLHandsON/SQLLAB02/sqllab02.rst

 +++++++++++++++++++++++++++++++++

 When your VM vCPU Under eight vCPU , please configure same number of temp data files for tempDB.
 Ex: if you have four vCPU just configure four tempDB datafiles.
 If your VM is eight CPU or above start from eight temp files.
 Start with two vDisk with tempDB, one vdisk for templog , to separate the IO load.
 In this lab , we create eight tempDB data files.

 After SQL 2016 , SQL server will create multiple tempDB datafiles for you.
-But you need to check the location by yourself
+But you need to check the location by yourself.

 2.11 How to change Original Tempdb data & log location (ESXi and AHV)